AmmarAhmadKhan/docker-auth/README.md

-# FastAPI Automaton API
+# FastAPI Auth APIs

-A backend for API bus UI, this is a work in process so the structure is not yet finalized.
+A backend for Auth Service

 ## Running the Application with Docker Compose